Caused by Strychnine derived from Strychnos nuxvomica (Kuchila)

 3. Digitalis Poisoning

-Digitalis purpurea is also called purple Fox glove.
+Digitalis purpurea is also called purple Fox glove is known to cause digitalis poisoning.

 Inhibition of Sodium-potassium ATPase channel